davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/groundFloor/talk.md

 "But you got to rest, miss," Kolyn said, stepping forward and grabbing {{playerName}} by the arm.
-It was a gentle but firm grip, and it lead her to the stairs.
+It was a gentle but firm grip, and it led her to the stairs.

 "There'll be time for talking later."